Rahul1406/Portfolio/Readme.md

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends and engaging in diverse projects such as Instagram user analytics, hiring analytics, Medical Data visualizer, Sea Level Predictor, and many more.
 I honed my expertise in extracting insights from complex datasets using tools like Python, SQL, Microsoft Excel, Tableau, NumPy, Pandas, Matplotlib, Scipy and Seaborn.
 I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.

 I enjoy exploring new data analysis tools and techniques in my free time, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems
+Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.

 Beyond data, I seek solace in activities like reading books and drawing.
 I believe that success comes with balance, and these activities allow me to step back, relax, and return to my work with a clear mind and fresh perspective.